tomeir2105/nginx_scripts/README.md

-# Nginx Modules Install Script
+# Nginx Virtual Host Install Script

 ## Overview
 This Bash script automates the process of setting up an Nginx virtual host on a Linux system.
 It performs the following actions: